Budesonide (budesonide tablet, film coated, extended release) Dailymed

 8.5 Geriatric Use

-Clinical studies of budesonide extended-release tablets did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
+Clinical studies of budesonide extended-release tablets did not include sufficient numbers of subjects aged 65 and older to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, budesonide extended-release tablets should be used cautiously in elderly patients due to the potential for decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

 8.6Hepatic Impairment

 Patients with moderate to severe liver disease should be monitored for increased signs and/or symptoms of hypercorticism.
-Discontinuing the use of budesonide extended-release tablets should be considered in these patients [see Warnings and Precautions (5.4)].
+Discontinuing the use of budesonide extended-release tablets should be considered in these patients [see Warnings and Precautions (5.5)].

 10 Overdosage